aphalo/photobiologyLEDs/README.md

 suite](https://www.r4photobiology.info/).
 Spectra can be easily plotted with functions and methods from package [‘ggspectra’](https://docs.r4photobiology.info/ggspectra/).
-The spectra can be used seamlesly with functions from package [‘photobioloy’](https://docs.r4photobiology.info/photobiology/).
+The spectra can be used seamlessly with functions from package [‘photobioloy’](https://docs.r4photobiology.info/photobiology/).
 However, class `source_mspct` is derived from `list` and class `source_spct` is derived from `data.frame` making the data also usable